julienlevasseur/julienlevasseur.github.io/_posts/2023-09-19-ardour-network-with-netjack.md

 > Article under construction

-Ever wanted to have your Linux DAW doint network audio like mixers does with Dante ?
+Ever wanted to have your Linux DAW doing network audio like mixers does with Dante ?
 Have you ever heard of NetJack ?

 [Netjack](https://netjack.sourceforge.net/) is a Realtime Audio Transport over a generic IP Network, fully integrated into JACK.